eSense Skin Response Biofeedback home-use device

 eSense Skin Response electrode Set

-You can save also by purchasing an eSense Skin Response and Respiration Set (€ 229.00)
+You can also save by purchasing an eSense Skin Response and Respiration Set (€ 229.00)

 This set consists of 2 eSense sensors: The eSense Respiration and the eSense Skin Response.